SpenserKao/Employee-Data-Navigation/README.md

 Go to GitHub where the codes are reposited [1], click "Clone or download" button on the right to download Zip for local installation.

 ## Execution
+Two ways to execute the application: simply open index.html with a web browser, and through a light weight http-server. <br/>

+### index.html
 Once installed locally, open index.html file with Firefox or Microsoft Edge.
 Google Chrome is not supported, due to following error "Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https."

+### light weight http-server
+AS long as local machine already got nodeJS installed, http-server's setup at local machine allows point-to-point test to be conducted locally without having to host the application remotedly.
+Follow the instructions excerpted from [2]

+_cd (to where the application is extracted and installed)_ _npm install serve -g_
+_serve_

+Once it is done, we can hit the application page through URL localhost5000 or IPaddress:5000

 ## Technologies in use
 ### AngularJS